-Please note: Out of stock options, and PRE-ORDER options are expected to be available and shipping in early May!
-Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; alternatively, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock.
+POptions that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; for those options that will be available in the future, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock

 The new Jones 23" (Jones Small) Spaceframe Plus 148 TA frame and fork set is here to allow riders under 5' 7" to get the benefits of the larger 29+ tires!